-Students who receive an associate degree or certificate of more than 19 hours from a University System of Georgia institution are required by the Georgia legislature to show competency in United States and Georgia history and knowledge of the constitutions of the United States and Georgia.
-Successful completion of POLS 1101 American Government may be used to fulfill the constitution requirements for both career-technology and college-transfer students.
-Successful completion of HIST 2111 US History I or HIST 2112 US History II may be used to fulfill the history competency requirements.
+Students who receive a bachelor degree or associate degree from a University System of Georgia institution are required by the Georgia legislature to show competency in United States and Georgia history and knowledge of the constitutions of the United States and Georgia.
+Successful completion of POLS 1101 - American Government may be used to fulfill the constitution requirements for both career-technology and college-transfer students.
+Successful completion of HIST 2111 - United States History I or HIST 2112 - United States History II may be used to fulfill the history competency requirements.
 Students who transfer American History and/or American Government courses from institutions outside the state must also fulfill the legislative requirements in Georgia history and/or constitution by examination.